Case against Congress leaders in Kerala over violence in state capital | Politics

 - India

-The Kerala Police on Saturday registered a case against state Congress chief K Sudhakaran, Leader of Opposition in the assembly V D Satheesan and the senior leaders of the unit in connection with the violence here during the party's march to the DGP office.
+Kerala Police have registered a case against state Congress chief K Sudhakaran, Leader of Opposition in the Assembly V D Satheesan and the senior leaders in connection with the violence here during the party's march to the DGP office.

-State capital Thiruvananthapuram witnessed incidents of violence earlier in the day during protests organised by the Kerala Pradesh Congress Committee (KPCC) in which a battery of senior Congress leaders in Kerala, including senior MPs and MLAs, suffered from suffocation and some were even hospitalised after police fired tear gas shells.
+State capital Thiruvananthapuram witnessed incidents of violence on Saturday during protests organised by the Kerala Pradesh Congress Committee (KPCC) in which a battery of senior Congress leaders in Kerala, including senior MPs and MLAs, suffered from suffocation and some were even hospitalised after police fired tear gas shells.

 Apart from Sudhakaran and Satheesan, the Museum police registered the case against MPs Shashi Tharoor, Kodikkunnil Suresh, Adoor Prakash, K Muraleedharan and Jebi Mather, MLA Ramesh Chennithala and others.